What is Google Index? If you’ve paid for a website for your business, understanding the basic ‘what’ and ‘how’ of Google indexing is an essential.

 Sitemaps include all of the links on your blog.
 One reason sitemaps are made is to make it easier for boys to understand the links on your site.

-Google indexing and crawling is imperative for the entire web.
-This is especially true for search engine optimization purposes.
+Google indexing and crawling are imperative for the entire web.
+This is especially true for search engine optimisation purposes.
 A site simply doesn’t exist in search engines if there hasn’t been any web crawling, and it isn’t in the index.

 So, the next time a potential visitor searches for information on your site, this person wouldn’t get the information returned in the search engine results page (SERP).
 This is the list of results returned from the search engine when responding to a keyword query.